qut-dmrc/youtube_search/README.md

 Our research examines how political parties and other actors communicate during elections.

 This script takes a list of keywords and searches YouTube for matches.
+It saves results to a CSV file.
+You can configure the type of search and set frequency according to your needs.

 ## Usage